Student Societies

 We are a group of like-minded individuals with an interest in Orthopaedic surgery or rheumatology.
 Our society aims to promote these specialties through our range of programmes including lectures, workshops, podcast, teaching opportunities and mentoring scheme.
 These events will give you a taste of what the specialty entails as well as providing opportunities for medical students to expand their network and to enhance their CV.
 So what are you waiting for ?

-University of Aberdeen Cardiovascularar Society
+University of Aberdeen Cardiovascular Society

 University of Aberdeen Medical Society

-With over 800 active members and counting, MedSoc is the oldest, largest, and arguably the best society at the University of Aberdeen.
-MedSoc has been providing support to Aberdeen medical students since 1912, and from day one of your first year we’ll be there to ensure that you get the most out of your time here, starting with sorting you into your own medic family at Adoption Night.
+With over 800 active members and counting, MedSoc is the oldest, largest, and best society at the University of Aberdeen.
+MedSoc has been supporting the needs of Aberdeen medical students for over 100 years, and from day one of first year we’ll be there to ensure that you get the most out of your time here.
+From revision and mindfulness events when exam stress becomes too much, to sorting you into your very own medic family, hosting Adoption Night, the Big Night of Fun, SNIMS and, of course, the world-famous MedSoc Ball, we do it all and much, much more!

 University of Aberdeen Neurological and Neurosurgical Society